nollstead/Green-Bean/examples/ADC/README.md

 Now that the timer and ADC are configured, close the .ioc file and let it auto-generate that code.
 If you were to run this code now it wouldn't do much, as all we've done is setup some initial parameters and variables and had that code auto-generated.
 Now we need to add some code to use these.

-We'll create a buffer of size 2 (for x and y) to store the data (that's the DMA function at work).
-As well as additional variables to hold the individual values.
+We'll create a buffer of size 2 (for x and y) to store the data (that's the DMA function at work) as well as additional variables to hold the individual values.

 - Open your main.c file.
 If you have any code from a previous example that flashes the LED either remove or comment that out as we'll be using the LED in this example for another purpose.

-- In the USER CODE BEGIN PD section declare a constant.
+- In the **USER CODE BEGIN PD** section declare a constant.
 This will be used in a few places to define how many ADC conversions we want to do and set the size for a buffer to hold that data - so it's handy to declare it in one place in case you want to change it later.

 ```c
 /* USER CODE BEGIN PD */
 #define ADC_BUF_SIZE 2
 ```

-- In the USER CODE BEGIN PV section declare four private variables.
+- In the **USER CODE BEGIN PV** section declare four private variables.
 One is the buffer that the DMA will use to transfer converted analog values and the other three will be where we store those variables for later use.

 ```c
 /* USER CODE BEGIN PV */